 Other Assets - Other assets consist of deferred issuance costs, long-term security deposits and noncurrent restricted cash.
 Deferred issuance costs consist primarily of direct incremental legal and accounting fees relating to the IPO and issuance of debt.
-As of March 31, 2016 and December 31, 2015, the Company had capitalized deferred IPO issuance costs of \$0 and \$1.6 million, respectively.
-These costs were deferred until the completion of the IPO, at which time they were reclassified to additional paid-in capital as a reduction of the IPO proceeds.
+As of December 31, 2015, the Company had capitalized deferred IPO issuance costs of \$1.6 million.
+Upon the closing of the IPO, these costs were reclassified to additional paid-in capital as a reduction of the IPO proceeds.